SoumenBaral/JavaScript-Task/1. Condition Task /condition.md

 ✨ **Challenge Yourself:**
 Try turning each of these programs into **functions** that take user input and return results!
 Experiment with **template strings** and **console colors** to make outputs fun and interactive.

+This all the task must and mandatory to practice for you .
+First priority